 Suppose we wish to add 30 days to a particular workday and subtract 20 days from a workday.
 The weekends here are Friday and Saturday.

 The formula used was:

 Here, we provided Holidays as the named range holidays (E6:E8), so holidays are taken into account as well.
-Excel is concerned only with dates and not with which holiday it is, that is, it is not concerned with the actual name of the holidays.
+Excel is concerned only with dates and not with what holiday it is.
+That is, it is not concerned with the actual name of the holiday.

 We get the results below:

 The above formula tells us the first working day of the month from December 2017 to February 2019.